benvacha/mrkdwn/README.md

   - TODO: add ability to pass in key value pairs to include in translation at runtime
 - ~~images~~
   - TODO: add ability to pass in key value pairs to include in translation at runtime
-- macros
-  - references
-  - inline
+- ~~macros~~
+  - TODO: add ability to pass in key value pairs to include in translation at runtime
 - links
   - references
     - href